Best Covered Call ETF Canada – Boost you income!

 Best Diversified Covered Call ETFs

 Among the diversified funds, HDIV (Hamilton Enhanced Multi-Sector Covered Call) really stands out.
 It invests in seven different sector ETFs and adds modest leverage (25%) to enhance both yield and performance.
-With an 11.32% yield and the best 3-year total return in the group (19.54%), it’s the strongest all-around option for investors who want high monthly income without betting on a single sector.
+With a 10.02% yield and the best 3-year total return in the group (28.86%), HDIV remains the strongest all-around option for investors who want high monthly income without betting on a single sector.

 For those seeking U.S. exposure, HYLD (Hamilton Enhanced U.S. Covered Call) deserves attention.
 It focuses entirely on U.S. covered call ETFs and, like HDIV, uses 25% leverage.
-The result is a very attractive 12.65% yield and solid multi-year returns.
+The result is a very attractive 11.78% yield and a strong 3-year total return of 19.45% (with 20.78% over 5 years).
 This makes HYLD a convenient way for Canadians to tap into U.S. income opportunities without having to piece together multiple funds.

 HDIF (Harvest Diversified Monthly Income) plays a similar role but without leverage.
 It’s built as a “fund-of-funds,” spreading investments across banks, utilities, technology, healthcare, and global brands.
-Its yield is still a double-digit 10.50%, but the lack of leverage makes it less risky than HDIV or HYLD.
-For conservative income seekers, HDIF provides peace of mind with dependable distributions.
+Its yield remains close to double-digits at 9.97%, and it posted a 3-year total return of 7.94% (5-year data not available).
+For more conservative income seekers, HDIF can offer peace of mind thanks to a diversified structure and monthly distributions.

-If you prefer a purely Canadian option, ZWC (BMO Canadian High Dividend Covered Call) is a reliable choice.
-With a 6.43% yield and steady five-year returns of 12.04%, it offers broad Canadian exposure, all dividends are Canadian (making it tax-efficient), and the strategy smooths out volatility.
-It won’t match the yield of HDIV or HYLD, but it is safer and more stable.
+If you prefer a purely Canadian option, ZWC (BMO Canadian High Dividend Covered Call) remains a reliable choice.
+With a 5.93% yield and steady total returns (17.49% over 1 year and 12.27% over 5 years), it offers broad Canadian exposure with a covered call overlay designed to smooth volatility.
+It won’t match the yield of HDIV or HYLD, but it can be a more conservative, Canadian-focused core income holding.

-Finally, HBF (Harvest Brand Leaders Plus Income) offers something different: exposure to global “top brands” like Microsoft, Disney, and McDonald’s, combined with a covered call strategy.
-With a yield of 7.76% and consistent results, it’s attractive for those who want global blue-chip exposure while still receiving dependable monthly income.
+Finally, HBF (Harvest Brand Leaders Plus Income) offers something different: exposure to global “top brands” combined with a covered call strategy.
+With a 7.22% yield and a solid 3-year total return of 14.08% (and 9.49% over 5 years), it’s attractive for investors who want blue-chip global exposure while still receiving monthly income.

 Best Sector-Focused Covered Call ETFs

-For investors who want to concentrate on specific industries, banks and technology dominate the sector ETF space.
+For investors who want to concentrate on specific industries, banks and technology continue to dominate the sector ETF space.

 ZWB (BMO Covered Call Canadian Banks) remains the benchmark.
-It’s the most established bank covered call ETF, built on Canada’s Big Six.
-With an outstanding 23.32% 1-year return and a solid 14.24% over five years, ZWB shows why Canadian banks are still considered dividend aristocrats.
-This fund is a strong core holding for anyone looking for long-term stability in income.
+It’s the most established bank covered call ETF built on Canada’s Big Six.
+With a 5.56% yield and an excellent 3-year total return of 15.66% (and 14.43% over 5 years), ZWB continues to be a strong core option for investors who want Canadian bank exposure with smoother volatility and consistent income.

-On the technology side, HTA (Harvest Tech Achievers) continues to shine.
-Even with call-writing capping some upside, it has delivered an impressive 17.55% over five years while still yielding 8.83%.
-For investors who want to capture growth from tech leaders like Microsoft, Nvidia, and Apple, but with more stability and steady income, HTA is the best option in its category.
+On the technology side, HTA (Harvest Tech Achievers) remains one of the best “growth + income” covered call ETFs.
+Even with call-writing capping part of the upside, it has delivered an impressive 5-year total return of 16.02%, while still yielding 8.91%.
+For investors who want exposure to tech leaders but prefer more stability and monthly income, HTA continues to stand out.

 Final Takeaways

-• If you want maximum yield, look at HMAX, HYLD, and HDIV, but be aware they rely on leverage and aggressive call-writing.
+If you want maximum yield, look at HMAX, HYLD, and HDIV, but be aware they rely on leverage and/or more aggressive call-writing.

-• If you want stability and tax efficiency, ZWC and ZWB are the safer bets.
+If you want stability and Canadian exposure, ZWC and ZWB remain solid choices with more moderate yields.

-• If you want long-term growth with income, HTA and HDIV stand out.
+If you want long-term growth with income, HTA and HDIV stand out based on the updated multi-year performance data.

-📌 The best strategy for Canadian income investors is to blend diversified funds (HDIV, HYLD, ZWC) with sector-focused ETFs (ZWB, HMAX, HTA).
-This way, you capture steady monthly distributions, broad diversification, and exposure to sectors that drive performance.
+📌 A practical approach for Canadian income investors is to blend diversified funds (HDIV, HYLD, ZWC) with sector-focused ETFs (ZWB, HMAX, HTA) to combine monthly cash flow, diversification, and exposure to sectors that tend to drive returns.

 Dividend frequency: Best Covered Call ETF Canada